ryanstout/pawnee/README.md

   - but deploying should be a separate thing (not like rubber)
 6. **It should use thor for template stuff**
 	- and just overwrite it so files get copied to remote destinations if needed
+7. **It should be able to go up to root**
+	- you should be able to login as one user and as long as they are a sudoer all commands should be able to jump up to root when needed

 A note on idempotence.
 Being idempotent is a big selling point for chef.
 Pawnee strives for idempotence but provides it in different ways.
 For example, where chef would provide a more dsl like way to declare what to do when changes are made, pawnee tries to avoid too much DSL, so the recipe developer will need to be aware that the task may be run multiple times.
 We find that either way the recipe developer needs to understand this situation, and with the Pawnee way, its made clearer in the code.